Radiologists (to-be) who would like to become more confident on reading female pelvis MRI will find the fellowship useful.

 - Lectures on reading female pelvic MRI for diagnosis of uterine anomalies, adnexal lesion characterisation, evaluation of acute and chronic pelvic pain, evaluation of uterine fibroids and staging and follow up of uterine malignancies

-- Individual reading on provided cases
+- Individual reading of selected cases with group case discussion

 Level III - Subspecialisation training